morriscox/Rules-of-Tech-Support/Rules of Tech Support - users will.md

 #### Rule W54 - Users will assume that websites have www as a subdomain unless they are supposed to actually use www.

-#### Rule W55 - Users will not know the phonetic alphabet, and will suggest the worst possible words instead of the best ones.
+#### Rule W55 - Users will not know the phonetic alphabet, and will suggest the worst possible words.
 They will also refuse to use the ones you've previously used in the current conversation.

 #### Rule W56 - Users will believe every hoax.

 #### Rule W57 - Users will turn things off and NOT back on again.

 #### Rule W58 - Users will be certain that IT has infinite faster/shinier/better gear that they are keeping for themselves.

+**Rule W58A** - The more they want that gear the less they need it.

 #### Rule W59 - Users will believe that it's safe to connect anything to the Internet.